SAP-samples/ui5-mdc-json-tutorial/u2/ex6/readme.md

 >⚠️ The `fetchProperties` is a special function as its return value is used for further UI adaptation functionalities.
 Due to this, the result of this function must be kept stable throughout the lifecycle of your application.
 Any changes of the returned values might result in undesired effects.
 As we're using a PropertyInfo at this point, be aware to keep it stable throughout the lifecycle of your application.

-The PropertyInfo provides all necessary metadata for the MDC Geomap to function.
+`PropertyInfo` provides all necessary metadata for the MDC Geomap to function.
 Take a look at this excerpt of the `JSONPropertyInfo.ts` file to understand how the `geometry` property is defined.
 ###### model/metadata/JSONPropertInfo.ts
 ```js
 {